What to think about when designing maps: the Framework for Really Amazing Maps

 - Here’s a list of the data visualisation books that we have on the shelf at Small Multiples, including our mapping-related ones.

-Want Small Multiples to make you a map?
+Need a beautiful map?
 Or do you want to work for us and help us design maps?
 Get in contact.